Interaction design: Affective interaction design

 Designers must be aware of elements that influence user emotional responses.
 For instance, products must convey positive emotions while avoiding negative ones.
 Other important aspects include motivational, learning, creative, social and persuasive influences.
 One method that can help convey such aspects is for example, the use of dynamic icons, animations and sound to help communicate, creating a sense of interactivity.
 Interface aspects such as fonts, color palettes and graphical layouts can influence acceptance.
 Studies showed that affective aspects can affect perceptions of usability.

 Emotion and pleasure theories exist to explain interface responses.
 These include Don Norman's emotional design model, Patrick Jordan's pleasure model and McCarthy and Wright's Technology as Experience framework.

 Five dimensions

 The concept of dimensions of interaction design were introduced in Moggridge's book Designing Interactions.
 Crampton Smith wrote that interaction design draws on four existing design languages, 1D, 2D, 3D, 4D.
-Silver later proposed a fifth dimension, behaviour.
+Kevin Silver later proposed a fifth dimension, behaviour.